-Each house is made up of students from different classes, from Pre-Kinder to Senior School, with a Captain and a Vice-Captain from the upper grades.
+Each house is made up of students from different classes, from Pre-Kinder to Senior School, with a Captain and a Secretary from the upper grades.
 As students participate in sports, cultural, social and educational activities, they earn points for their houses.

 The school year runs from March to mid-December and is divided into two semesters.
 An optional summer programme is available in January.
 There are no classes in February.
 There are three weeks of winter vacation in July and one week in September for the Chilean National Holidays